Strategic Partners Program

 Payments received in connection with FundVest Funds

-Pershing makes certain mutual funds (the "FundVest Funds") available to brokerage accounts established in connection with the IA Programs.
-The FundVest Funds do not have transaction fees (e.g., front end sales loads or deferred sales charges), provided they are held for at least three months.
+Pershing makes certain mutual funds (the “FundVest Funds”) available to brokerage accounts established in connection with the IA Programs.
+The FundVest Funds do not have transaction fees (e.g. front end sales loads or deferred sales charges), provided they are held for at least three months.
 If FundVest Funds are held for less than three months, Securian bears any transaction fees in those cases.
 Securian receives 12b-1 fees through Pershing from the FundVest Funds or other mutual funds available through this program which are in addition to the investment advisory fees Securian receives from its clients under the IA Programs.
-Securian also receives from Pershing 55% of the revenue sharing payments Pershing receives in connection with the sale and retention of the FundVest Funds.
+Securian also receives from Pershing 55% of the service fees (defined below) Pershing receives in connection with the sale and retention of certain FundVest Funds.
 These fees are paid in accordance with an asset based formula.
-The FundVest program is not a part of Securian's Strategic Partner Program, and Securian will not receive FundVest payments where funds participate in Securian's Strategic Partner Program.
+The FundVest program is not a part of Securian’s Strategic Partner Program, and Securian will not receive FundVest payments where funds participate in Securian’s Strategic Partner Program.

 For additional details regarding the FundVest program, please refer to pershing.com/mutual_fund.htm.